 NOTE: Adding more ginger makes a hotter and spicier latte.
 However, be careful with turmeric as it can become too overwhelming.
-In addition, turmeric is not very bioavailable, therefore, try adding a few crushed black peppers which greatly increases the bioavailability of turmeric.
+In addition, to increase bioavailability, try adding a few crushed black peppers.
+Peperine greatly increases the bioavailability of turmeric.

 1. Basic Turmeric Ginger Latte recipe